vuquangkhtn/ai-code-review-assistant/README.md

 Need help?
 Check out our [GitHub Issues](https://github.com/your-repo/issues) or [Discussions](https://github.com/your-repo/discussions).

+## 🌟 Love This Extension?

+If this extension has made your code review process easier and more efficient, we'd be thrilled to hear from you!
+Your feedback and support mean the world to us and help us continue improving.

+### Ways to Show Your Support:
+- ⭐ **Star this repository** - It helps others discover this tool
+- 💬 **Leave a review** on the VS Code Marketplace - Share your experience
+- 🐛 **Report issues or suggest features** - Help us make it even better
+- 📢 **Share with your team** - Spread the word about AI-powered code reviews
+- 🤝 **Contribute** - Check out our [Contributing Guidelines](CONTRIBUTING.md)

+Every star, review, and piece of feedback motivates us to keep building awesome tools for the developer community.
+Thank you for being part of our journey! 🚀

 ---

 *Built with ❤️ for developers who want AI-powered code reviews without the complexity*